healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 Temperature: High heat / 400°F

-To achieve the optimal crust on our **8 oz**, **1.38-inch** top blade steak, we preheated the Elite Gourmet to 400°F. This took only **3 min 5 sec**, which was two whole minutes faster than average for the same size category.
-Therefore, it received an astounding 8.9/10, comparable to even medium-sized skillets.
+We preheated the Elite Gourmet to 400°F to ensure a perfect crusting for our **8 oz**, **1.38-inch** top blade steak.
+This took only **3 min 5 sec**—a whole two minutes faster on average for a large skillet thus achieving an astounding 8.9/10, similar to a medium-sized skillet.

 We seared both sides for **4 min** each.
-Since the temperature took a while to stabilize, the second side didn’t take longer than the first as was the case with most other electric skillets.
+Unlike other skillets, the flipside cooked in equal time because of how fast the temperature stabilized.

-Interestingly, the skillet power cycled off at around 8 minutes, just as we finished the two sides and were just about to move onto the edges.
+Interestingly, the power cycled off at around 8 min just as we were just about to move onto the edges.
 The fat cap took **1 min 30 sec** to sear and the other edges **1 min** each.
 Finally, we added rosemary and butter and seared each side for an additional **1 min**.

-Our meat probes showed the steak's internal temperature to be **140°F**, which rose to **145°F** after the mandatory 3 minutes of resting.
-The entire process took just under 16 minutes and resulted in a spot-on medium-rare steak, earning the skillet a near perfect rating of 9.5/10 from our chef.
+Our meat probes read an internal temperature of **140°F** and this rose to **145°F** after a standard 3 minutes of resting.
+It took just under 16 minutes to achieve a spot-on medium-rare steak, earning the skillet a near perfect rating of 9.5/10 from our chef.

 Though not sizzling hot, the skillet maintained an **exceptionally steady** heat.
-Therefore, although the crust wasn’t as thick and crispy as the Hamilton Beach’s, the meat was juicier and more tender.
+Therefore, although the crust wasn’t as thick and crispy as the Hamilton Beach, the meat was juicier and more tender.

 Design
 ------